Esri/arcgis-experience-builder-sdk-resources/widgets/floating-layout/README.md

 ```

 ### layout and layout-item at runtime
-The easiest way to generate layout and layout-item at runtime is to remove the dragging, dropping and resizing parts from the builder layout and layout-item.
-The only purpose of them is to render their content.
+The easiest way to generate layout and layout-item at runtime is to remove the dragging, dropping, and resizing parts from the builder layout and layout-item.
+Their only purpose is to render their content.

-But in this sample, the floating panel need to be draggable and resizable at runtime.
+But in this sample, the floating panel needs to be draggable and resizable at runtime.
 So these capabilities are kept at runtime.
-But the floating panel has boundary at runtime, the layout items cannot be dragged out of it.
+But the floating panel has a boundary at runtime, the layout items cannot be dragged out of it.